-Tech2.Games S01E21: Awards, Feature-length teasers and even more microtranscations
+Tech2.Games S01E21: Awards, feature-length teasers and even more microtranscations

 Deals

 PC gamers should seriously consider subscribing to Humble Bundle this month for $12, if nothing else, to get copies of The Long Dark, Quantum Break and Dawn of War III.
 It’s a nice mix of genres, and for that price, all these games are worth it.
-What’s more, if you decide to keep your subscription running, you’ll get free games each month, get an additional 10% off if you choose to purchase anything from the store, as well as knowing you did something decent (5% of each month’s proceeds support charity).
+What’s more, if you decide to keep your subscription running, you’ll get free games each month, get an additional 10 percent off if you choose to purchase anything from the store, as well as knowing you did something decent (5 percent of each month’s proceeds support charity).

-On PS4, you will be able to grab Hellbade: Senua’s Sacrifice at a cool 29% discount for Rs 1,748, while the well-received Assassin’s Creed Origins is 31% off at Rs 2,750.
+On PS4, you will be able to grab Hellbade: Senua’s Sacrifice at a cool 29 percent discount for Rs 1,748, while the well-received Assassin’s Creed Origins is 31 percent off at Rs 2,750.